andrey-vorontsov/petridish-project/PetriDish/README.txt

 Version 0.0.6.7a
 Messed with some cell stats to improve simulation balance/increased playability.

+Version 0.0.6.7b
+Bug fix: Sleeping cells vibrate.
+Bug fix: Cells get stuck trying to get through obstructing Plants.
+Messed with balance some more (Predators are still dying out too fast).

 KNOWN ISSUES

 Cells get stuck against each other trying to eat the same target; increasingly rare in current versions.
-Strange jitteriness of cells - cause unknown, occurences are rare.
+Strange jitteriness of cells - cause unknown, inconsistent.
-Plants sometimes get squished out of the way of a moving cell.
+Plants sometimes get squished out of the way of a moving cell (very rare).
-Cells get stuck trying to get through obstructing Plants.
 Grazers look pretty awkward piling on to and spinning around Plants.
-Sleeping cells vibrate.
 Cells clip into each other and spaz out.

 NOTES